-You will need to contact your local license branch (BMV) and find out the steps you need to take to receive an international driver’s license.
-This sounds scary but relax – most driver’s licenses from around the world (including the US, UK, and any EU nation) are fine for when renting a car.
+You must contact your local license branch (BMV) and learn the steps needed to receive an international driver’s license.
+This sounds scary, but relax – most driver’s licenses from around the world (including the US, UK, and any EU nation) are fine when renting a car.

-Now you will need to know the “meat and potatoes” of driving in Germany, the traffic laws.
+Now you must know the traffic laws and the “meat and potatoes” of driving in Germany.
 If you are an American or have driven in the US, you will find that driving in Germany is not much different.

 Without telling you every single travel law written in Germany, I will try to shed some light on some of the major differences:

 This rule DOES NOT EXIST in Germany.
-If you try to make a right turn when the traffic light is red you may find yourself in a lot of pain and in a major lawsuit!
+If you try to turn right when the traffic light is red, you may find yourself in a lot of pain and a significant lawsuit!

 See Related: Public Transportation in Germany